Zabuelis/IRC_ChatBot/document.md

 ### Include
 - Stores C header files and additional information.
 - connection_handler.h stores server ip address, server port and user name for the bot to use.
 - message_compilator.h stores OLLAMA model that will be using in the program and a url to generate responses from.
+It also stores the length of allowed token for OLLAMA generation, currently set to 30 to speed up response generation process.

 ### Logs
 - Stores chat.log file.
 All logging is placed there.